 6. Let coffee bloom

-Wait 20 to 30 seconds for the liquid to be absorbed.
+Wait 45-60 seconds for the liquid to be absorbed and the coffee to bloom.

 Especially with freshly ground beans, the coffee tends to expand a bit.
 That’s fine.
 Just leave it alone.
 The strainer on top is there to keep everything in the right place.